 Chiang Khong is a border town located near the Golden Triangle.
 As such, it is home to different marginalized ethnic minority groups, migrants, and refugees.
 Many of these people are stateless with little to no access to education or healthcare, making them extremely vulnerable to human trafficking, sexual exploitation, and abuse.
 Chiang Khong acts as a starting, transit, and destination point for traffickers and those looking to exploit vulnerable populations.
-At CFG, we aim to make long-lasting and sustainable change through our projects, but sometimes there are people who need more immediate help to ensure a parent can feed a child for another day, send a daughter to finish her schooling, or have a safe place to live.
+At Center for Girls (CFG), we aim to make long-lasting and sustainable change through our projects, but sometimes there are people who need more immediate help to ensure a parent can feed a child for another day, send a daughter to finish her schooling or have a safe place to live.
 By raising money for ten Emergency Cases, CFG hopes to give ten families a sense of security and an avenue towards empowerment.

 Kay* is 29 years old and part of the Hmong ethnic minority group.
 She is mute, illiterate, and mentally handicapped.
 Kay was raped over the New Year and is now six months pregnant.
 When her baby is born, her family will not have enough money to raise the child.

 Bell is 18 years old and both of her parents died when she was two of HIV/AIDS.
 Bell lives with her grandparents, her husband, and their child.
 They barely have enough money to buy plain white rice for a family of five.

 Plum is 45 years old and living with HIV.
 Her husband died of AIDS, and she has two daughters, aged 13 and 20.
 The family’s main source of income is the 500 THB (~15 USD) monthly allowance from the Thai government for HIV patients.
 Plum wants both of her daughters to have an education, but soon she may not be able to afford to send them to school.